-Thus, in such cases an effective therapy aimed at eliminating hypertension is needed to be selected; the doctor should choose the complexes of measures and drugs that don’t adversely affect erection.
+Thus, in such cases an effective therapy aimed at eliminating hypertension needs to be selected; a doctor should choose the complexes of measures and drugs that don’t adversely affect erection.
 Therefore, by treating obesity and atherosclerosis or restoring the normal level of testosterone the problem can be dealt with effectively and the symptoms can pass away.
 As a rule, therapists have to choose from a 3 lines of treatment.

 The directions practiced in ED treatment